EXPLORE A MAJOR.

 Commuter Tuition: $2,798 USD

-California Polytechnic State University - San Luis Obispo is ranked among the top 10 colleges for Engineering, and is the #1 ranked public undergraduate college in the western United States.
+California Polytechnic State University (Cal Poly) is ranked among the top 10 colleges for Engineering, and is the #1 ranked public undergraduate college in the western United States.

 Learn by Doing is a deliberate process whereby students acquire knowledge and skills through active engagement.
 Classes emphasize active-learning methods and include a high proportion of laboratory and field work.
 Activities both on and off campus provide opportunities to apply classroom theory to real-world solutions.